Hashicorp Vulnerabilities

 ≤20

-The National Vulnerability Database (NVD) is also defining CVSS vectors and scores.
-These are usually not complete and might differ from VulDB scores.
+The National Vulnerability Database (NVD) is defining CVSS vectors and scores.
+Their rating methodology leads to usually higher scores than other sources.

 CNA